Proto:Sonic the Hedgehog (2006)

 - The result screen is missing many sounds, most notably the voice clip that plays upon receiving an end-of-level rank.

-- The subtitles that appear from the trailer use a different font, Chiaro, which the version shown at E3 2006 used for many display elements rather than the final's New Rodin.
+- The subtitles that appear from the trailer use a different font (Chiaro), which the version shown at E3 2006 used for many display elements rather than the retail game's use of New Rodin.

 - Silver is standing on a ledge overlooking the ruins of Soleanna in the future, declaring that he's found the Iblis Trigger.
 In the final game, Silver delivers the line while in present-day Soleanna.